colepuls/Langford-Log-App/README.md

 cd backend
 npm install
 node server.js
-Make sure to create a .env file for environment variables:

-env
-Copy
-Edit
-EMAIL_USER=your_email@domain.com
-EMAIL_PASS=your_email_password_or_app_password
 🌍 Deploying Backend to Render
-Push your backend code to GitHub
+Push your backend to a GitHub repo.

-Go to render.com and create a new Web Service
+Go to Render.com → New Web Service.

-Set the following Render configuration:
+Set these Render options:

-Environment: Node

 Build Command: npm install